About NDU | Student Success Metrics | NDU

 Graduation Rates Calculation Methodology

-• Includes first-time students, including freshmen, while excluding cross, special, and transfer students.
+• Includes first-time students, including Freshmen; excludes cross-enrolled, special, and transfer students.

-• Utilizes the IPEDS graduation rate, calculated as 150% of the program length.
+• The IPEDS graduation rate is calculated at 150% of program length.

-• Determines the program length (number of semesters) by dividing the number of credits required on the student's program sheet by 15.
+• Program length (in semesters) is determined by dividing the number of credits required on the student’s program sheet by 15.

 Main Campus